azat-co/ic/readme.md

 # Filename Format

-Files stored as *converted_800x600_Center_GoldenGateBridge-001.jpg* or *converted_800x100_Center_GoldenGateBridge-001.jpg* where firt parameter is width and second is height.
+Files beign stored as *converted_800x600_Center_GoldenGateBridge-001.jpg* or *converted_800x100_Center_GoldenGateBridge-001.jpg* where first parameter is width and the second one is height.

 # Testing Links